OmsinKrissada/OmsinKrissada/README.md

 My projects on GitHub are mostly for my friends or personal use, do not expect them to be bug-free haha

-Personal GitLab (for dotfile and more private stuff): https://gitlab.com/OmsinKrissada
+Personal GitLab (for dotfile and more private stuff): https://gitlab.com/OmsinKrissada Also migrating some frequently accessed projects to https://git.krissada.com

 Quick access to some of the websites I made:
 - [ASCLEPIUS team in Microsoft AI for Accessibility Hackathon APAC 2022](https://asclepius.krissada.com/)